About the Food Justice Fund

 Fill out the FJF survey (on the righthand side of this page) and you’ll be first to know about applications opening and other announcements.

-The City of Pittsburgh is seeking community members to join the Food Justice Fund (FJF) Governance Committee, which will recommend FJF grant awards for approval by City Council.
+The City of Pittsburgh has selected 15 community members to join the Food Justice Fund (FJF) Governance Committee, which will recommend FJF grant awards for approval by City Council.

 Committee members will serve a two-year term.